katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 AWS has a concept of resource tags.
 Usually the boto3 API has separate calls for tagging and untagging a resource.
 For example, the ec2 API has a create_tags and delete_tags call.

-It is common practice in Ansible AWS modules to have a `purge_tags` parameter that defaults to true.
+It is common practice in Assible AWS modules to have a `purge_tags` parameter that defaults to true.

-The `purge_tags` parameter means that existing tags will be deleted if they are not specified by the Ansible task.
+The `purge_tags` parameter means that existing tags will be deleted if they are not specified by the Assible task.

 There is a helper function `compare_aws_tags` to ease dealing with tags.
 It can compare two dicts and return the tags to set and the tags to delete.
 See the Helper function section below for more